Enter Bird's Name in Search Box:

 |10" 25.5cm||14" 35.6cm||2oz 56.7g||Icteridae||Icterus gularis|

 Distribution: The Altamira Oriole was first reportedly seen in Texas in the 1930's.
-It is a common bird seen throughout Mexico and Central America, considered threatened in the USA.
-This bird species is non-migratory, where it is suspected that the male and female, being monogamous, are partners for life.
+It is a common bird seen throughout Mexico and Central America but is considered threatened in the USA.
+This bird species is non-migratory.
+It is suspected that the male and the female are monogamous and are partners for life.